 States that are part of the Mine Ban Treaty must destroy their stockpiles of antipersonnel mines no later than four years after joining the treaty.

 Stockpile destruction is the most effective form of preventive mine action: destroyed mines will never claim any victims.
-It has also been the most successful provision of the treaty: so far 90 States Parties have finished destroying their stockpiles, destroying over 51 million antipersonnel mines.
-A large number of other States Parties never possessed the weapon.
+It has also been the most successful provision of the treaty: 86 States Parties have declared that they do not retain any antipersonnel mines, including 34 states that stockpiled antipersonnel mines in the past, destroying over 53 million antipersonnel mines.
 A handful of States Parties are still in the process of destroying their stocks.

-Three states missed their stockpile destruction deadlines and are now in violation of the treaty.
-Some states still report new stockpiles even after completing destruction (mines can be discovered, captured, seized or turned-in).
+Some states still report new stockpiles even after completing destruction (mines can be discovered, captured, seized, or turned-in).
 They need to destroy those stocks as quickly as possible.

-To States Parties to the Mine Ban Treaty with stockpiles:
+on States Parties to the Mine Ban Treaty with stockpiles to:

 - Destroy stockpiles without further delay